 Over the years, dogs have been raised and trained to become more inside pets than wild animals that must hunt for survival.
 Despite the new environment for dogs, you can’t get rid of their old roots where they lived in areas with wild grass.

 Every dog loves grass as it is their natural habitat where they can feel free and like themselves.
 Dogs use the grass for their bathroom duties as well as for playing and digging.
 Most dogs even eat grass, as it is a great source of fiber for them.
-Grass gives your dogs a place to feel like a real dog as they have space to run around any play without any limits.
+Grass gives your dogs a place to feel like a real dog as they have space to run around and play without any limits.
 Grass gives your dogs a place to use the bathroom and feel free all in one package.

 Dogs Can Also Bring Unique Challenges to Keeping a Healthy Lawn

-As much as dogs love to spend time in the lawn, they can also cause a great deal of damage to it if you are not careful.
-Dogs are animals and therefore have no recollection of why a lawn needs to be maintained for the grass to stay healthy and growing strong.
+As much as dogs love to spend time on the lawn, they can also cause a great deal of damage to it if you are not careful.
+Dogs are animals and therefore have no recollection of why a lawn needs to be maintained for the grass to stay healthy and grow strong.

 Dogs use lawns as their outdoor homes and are not afraid to get them messy.
 The most common reason that dogs can make lawns look bad is because they use them as a bathroom and as a way to release energy.
 Dogs are big fans of running and digging that cause your yard to get muddy and look really out of shape to outsiders.
 As we will see later, your dogs can have a serious impact on the overall health of your grass.